WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Play-the-game/README.md

 computer_hands = ["computer_rock.gif", "computer_paper.gif", "computer_scissors.gif"]
 ```

-Then add a line to make a similar list for the shapes for *your* hand.
+Then add a line to make a similar list, called ```your_hands``` for the shapes for *your* hand.
 Watch out!
 The order of the shapes is important, so make sure you have the Rock, Paper and Scissors images in that order.

 ## Define a function for playing the game